himelmallick/himelmallick/README.md

 My name is Himel Mallick.
 I am a computational biologist currently working at [Merck Research Laboratories](https://www.merck.com/).
 I am an extended [lab member](https://huttenhower.sph.harvard.edu/) of the [bioBakery software development team](https://github.com/biobakery) at the [Harvard Chan School](https://www.hsph.harvard.edu/) and the [Broad Institute](https://www.broadinstitute.org/).

 As background, I am a Julia enthusiast, a Python explorer, and an R developer.
-Mostly, I develop computational methods and open-source software for the analysis of high-dimensional genomics data.
+Mostly, I develop computational methods and open-source software for the analysis of high-dimensional genomics data with a particular emphasis on metagenomics and single-cell RNA-sequencing.

 For more information, please visit my website at [himelmallick.org](http://himelmallick.org) and feel free to get in touch on [![Twitter][1.1]][1] or on [![LinkedIn][1.2]][2].